Australian Computer Society (ACS) Process & Charges

 Review Application

-A candidate can request a review of his application if he is not satisfied with his outcome of the skilled assessment result.
-During this process, the candidate can change his nominated occupation or include additional work experience or qualifications to update the results.
+A candidate can request a review of his application if he is not satisfied with the outcome of the skilled assessment result.
+During this process, the candidate can change their nominated occupation or include additional work experience or qualifications to update the results.

-The review process of the documents involves reassessment of the entire documents by adding any additional work experience of qualifications.
-The re-assessment is conducted by a senior Skills assessor with focus on the unsatisfactory comments or reasons made by the candidate.
+The review process of the documents involves reassessment of the entire document, including any additional work experience or qualifications.
+The reassessment is conducted by a senior Skills assessor with a focus on the unsatisfactory comments or reasons made by the candidate.

 A review application can only be submitted within 60 days of receiving the skills assessment result letter.
-After the 60 days perio, a new application is to be submitted.
+After the 60 days, a new application is to be submitted.

 Reasons to Review the Application

-• To be assessed under a differed ANZSCO code.
+• To be assessed under a different ANZSCO code.

 • If the applicant wishes to submit additional documents to update the results.

-• In order to re-evaluate your ACS Skills assessment results.
+• To re-evaluate your ACS Skills assessment results, please.

 Review Details